-The ear-tufts are actually nothing to do with hearing, they are display feathers, used to indicate moods, such as fear, anger and excitement.
+Also known as plumicorns, the ear-tufts are actually nothing to do with hearing, they are display feathers, used to indicate moods, such as fear, anger and excitement.
 They

 also help with camouflage.
 Not all species have ear-tufts.
 While not having true ear-tufts, many of the Pygmy Owls are able to extend the feathers above

 the eyes in an outwards direction, resembling small ear-tufts.
 This is usually done in response to a predator or when the bird is alarmed.

 Pygmy Owl showing extended brow feathers. © Claus König

 All birds frequently clean and groom their feathers in order to remove dust, dirt and parasites.
 Owls,

 like most other birds, use their beak and talons to do this.
 The two outer talons on the owls feet are the "feather combs".
 The sharp